sujiths93/Hacker-Rank/README.md

 # Hacker-Rank
-Here are some some practice programs that I did on Hacker Rank and LeetCode during Summer 2016.
+Here are some some practice programs that I did on Hacker Rank and mostly LeetCode during Summer 2016.